rayblake800/Pocket-Home-Bismuth-Vanilla/docs/taskList/DesignChanges.md

 ## Module Changes

+### Page
+- Pick a more descriptive name for Page::Component.
+- Have Page::Component inherit functionality from Widgets::LayoutContainer.

 ### GLib Module
 - Rename to something that suggests the library name rather than using the same name for the module.